epam/edp-install/documentation/openshift_install_edp.md

 * If the external database is used, set the global.database.host value to the database DNS name accessible from the <edp-project> project;

 * Install EDP in the <edp-project> project with the helm command.
-Depending on the cloud provider, the parameter values may differ, make sure that the set of values ​is correct for your provider.
+Depending on the cloud provider, the parameter values may differ.
+Make sure that the set of values ​is correct for your provider.
-Find below the basic installation command example for AWS cloud:
+Find the basic installation command example for AWS cloud below:
 ```bash
     helm install <helm_release_name> epamedp/edp-install --version "2.5.0" --wait --timeout=900s --namespace <edp-project> \
     --set global.edpName=<edp-project> \